joopringelberg/perspectives-react/README.md

 **Provides Properties** | View | ViewOnExternalRole, ViewOnInternalRole, ExternalViewOfBoundContext, InternalViewOfBoundContext |&nbsp;

 *Example*. `Context` is in the middle row and so provides a Context (it is in the column **No Embedding**, so can be put anywhere in your html).
 What can be inside a `Context` Component?
-Everything in the column **Embed in Context**, so: `Roles`, `ExternalRole`, `InverseRoleBinding`, `ViewOnExternalRole` and `ViewOnInternalRole`.
+Everything in the column **Embed in Context**, so: `Roles`, `ExternalRole`, `RoleBinding`, `InverseRoleBinding`, `BoundContext`, `ViewOnExternalRole`, `ViewOnInternalRole`, `ExternalViewOfBoundContext` and `InterneViewOfBoundContext`.

 *Another example*.
 Where can we use `BoundContext`?
-It is in the column **Embed in Role**, so we can put it inside anything that provides a Role.
-In other words, everything in the row **Provides Role(s)**: `RoleBinding`, `InverseRoleBinding`, `Roles` and `ExternalRole`.
+It is in the column **Embed in Context**, so we can put it inside anything that provides a Context.
+In other words, everything in the row **Provides Context**: `ContextOfRole`, `BoundContext` and `Context`.

 *A word on compositions*.
 The Components `BoundContext`, `ExternalViewOfBoundContext` and `InternalViewOfBoundContext` are *compositions* of other (more elementary) Components.
-They are there for convenience.
+They are here for convenience.
 However, use them with care as they expect specific conditions.
 Take `BoundContext` as an example.
 It is a composition of `RoleBinding` followed by `ContextOfRole`.
-The name suggests that you'll end up with a Context and indeed, it is put in the row **Provides Context** above.
+The name suggests that you'll end up with a Context and as such it is put in the row **Provides Context** above.
 However, this will only be correct if, indeed, the Role is bound to the ExternalRole of a Context!
 You, as programmer, are responsible for guaranteeing that semantics.

 Name | Composition (f <<< g is f after g)
 --- | ---